AshkIza/cloudNativeApp/README.md

 # How to build Cloud Native Applications by Angular, Spring Boot and Kubernetes
 **This application is implemented by SpringBoot 4.0, Angular 11.0, MySQL/MongoDB, Docker/Docker-compose, and Kubernetes (Minikube / GKE)**.

-We are building a  [Learning Management System (LMS)](https://en.wikipedia.org/wiki/Learning_management_system) based on micro-services Architecture.
+We are building a  [Learning Management System (LMS)](https://en.wikipedia.org/wiki/Learning_management_system) based on **micro-services Architecture**.
 Each major component of the system is designed, built and deployed sepearately within its own Container / Pod.
-This helps to scale the application at ease and also make use of differerent technologies for building the app.
+This helps us to scale the application at ease and make use of differerent technologies for building our app.

 **This application is composed of the following modules:**